murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 header:
    teaser: /imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/event-storming-box-teaser.jpeg
    og_image: /imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/event-storming-box-og.jpeg
+variations:
+- Before the Event Storming, stick the Visual Agenda on the room's walls: participants will see that it will be a different kind of workshop #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- A visual agenda is an excellent way to highlight the few rules of Event Storming #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- The most challenging thing to find for an Event Storming is a big enough wall! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Having an infinite design space has two benefits: participants won't constraint their ideas, and will have enough place to walk around and collaborate #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Using paper instead of the wall makes the Event Storming movable! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Event Storming consumes a tremendous amount of sticky notes, especially orange ones! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- People will need something to write on the stickies: sharpies or small markers are the best. #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Removing chairs and meeting tables in the area helps people to stay energized during an Event Storming #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- You will need to schedule enough breaks during an Event Storming workshop #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
+- Event Storming workshops can be very tiring; having food around sustains participants' energy longer! #eventStorming #EventStormingJournal #bigPictureEventStorming #facilitation
 ---
 _Running a Big Picture [Event Storming](https://www.eventstorming.com/) is a great way to kick start a project.
 Fortunately, it only requires standard supplies.
 Here is a detailed checklist._